 All hunters participating in the conservation order must get a free registration permit number by calling (800) 364-4263 (Monday-Friday, 8 a.m.-4:30 p.m.)

-Tips are not required but are customary if you feel your guides worked hard to give you the best possible Arkansas duck hunting experience.
+Tips are not required but are customary if you feel your guides worked hard to give you the best possible Arkansas goose hunting experience.
+All tips are shared between the guides.